bespoke-silicon-group/hb_bigblade/bigblade_toplevel_rc0/testing/post_apr_all_cgra/README.md

-## Post-synth GL CGRA + RTL-hard chip simulation
+## Post-apr GL CGRA + RTL-hard chip simulation

-Files in this directory allow you to swap in eight post-synth GL CGRA instances and simulate with RTL-hard chip.
+Files in this directory allow you to swap in eight post-apr GL CGRA instances and simulate with RTL-hard chip.
 The diagram below shows the relative positions of all eight CGRA instances to the four pod rows.